manjunathrv/caravel_avsd_10bit_SAR_ADC/README.md

 In this work, the design and implementation of a 10-bit Successive Approximation Register(SAR) Analog to Digital Converter using Skywater 130nm CMOS is presented. </br>

 A block diagram of the 10-bit SAR ADC architecture used in this work is shown below.
-The main blocks of the SAR ADC are, sample and hold (S/H), comparator, Digital to Analog Converter(DAC), SAR and a logic controller.

    <p align="center">
    <img src="/docs/Images/SAR_Block_diagram.png" width="80%" height="80%">